golanlevin/60-212/2026/syllabus/README.md

 This course is relevant to students who are interested in:

-* Exploring the use of computation and coding practices in creating new culture and expanding their expressive vocabulary
+* Exploring the use of computation and contemporary coding practices in creating new culture and expanding their expressive vocabulary
 * Developing expertise in the aesthetic nuances and conceptual landscape of interactivity
 * Designing procedural form and generative art for games, virtual environments, and other modes of creative expression
 * Understanding the practical and social assumptions that underpin code in culture